pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 ```

+### Apointment Scheduling Context

-### In Apointment Scheduling Context -  The Client, Patient, Doctor, and Room classes here differ entirely from the CRUD classes above.
+In Apointment Scheduling Context the Client, Patient, Doctor, and Room classes here differ entirely from the CRUD classes above.
 However, they have a subset from the same properties of the CRUD classes.
 But here, they are used just as lookup data and they are read-only.

 ![image](https://user-images.githubusercontent.com/34960418/211604229-fbfc0646-087c-4f7f-8e39-aabee478cf8d.png)

+Example of Entity designed using Domain Driven Design

 ```csharp
 public class Appointment : BaseEntity<Guid>